Smartnestcz/examples/README.md

 * Alexa Skill: Skill is available in the skills store.
 [Visit Skill](https://skills-store.amazon.com/deeplink/dp/B07VH46TDC?deviceType=app&share&refSuffix=ss_copy)
 * Siri: [Download the Siri shortcut.](https://github.com/aososam/Smartnest/wiki/6.-Siri-Integration)
 * Google Home: Under review by Google this will be updated when approved
-* IFTTT: For pro accounts, Integration is under review by IFTTT, this will be updated when approved.
 * API: complete access to the API will be released

 Future integrations: